How general is the strong cosmic censorship bound for quasinormal modes?: Conclusions

 \section{Conclusions}

-Using the general spherically symmetric parametrization of black hole spacetimes we provided numerical evidence that once a natural requirement that the event horizon is much smaller than the cosmological one is fulfilled, then the Strong Cosmic Censorship bound for quasinormal modes, suggested initially in the Einstein theory, must be satisfied in arbitrary metric theories of gravity.
-This versatility is expressed in a universal behavior of the low-laying quasinormal modes which depend only upon the asymptotically defined parameters of the spacetime, the value of the cosmological constant and the deviation of the black-hole radius from its Schwarzschild limit, and not on the near-horizon geometry.
+Using the general spherically symmetric parametrization of black-hole spacetimes we provided numerical evidence that once a natural requirement that the event horizon is much smaller than the cosmological one is fulfilled, then the Strong Cosmic Censorship bound for quasinormal modes, suggested initially in the Einstein theory, must be satisfied in arbitrary metric theories of gravity.
+This versatility is expressed in a universal behavior of the low-lying quasinormal modes which depend only upon the asymptotically defined parameters of the spacetime, the value of the cosmological constant and the deviation of the black-hole radius from its Schwarzschild limit, and not on the near-horizon geometry.
 We have also shown that even stronger Hod's bound is guaranteed in the above regime.

 An important question which was beyond our consideration is whether these bounds are true for an arbitrary (stationary) rotating and asymptotically flat black hole.
 For this purpose one could explore the general parametrization for axially symmetric black holes developed in \cite{Konoplya:2016jvv}, but it is almost definite that the same bound must be valid in the rotating case as well, because the limit of the empty de Sitter spectrum must be achieved when the radius of the black hole is much smaller than the de Sitter horizon.
-The same logic concerns gravitational perturbations \cite{Konoplya:2022xid} which we have not considered here, because for that the gravitational theory must be defined in each case of deformation.
+The same logic concerns gravitational perturbations \cite{Konoplya:2022xid} which we have not considered here, because for that the gravitational theory must be defined in each case of deformation: Since the gravitational perturbations must be reduced to the ones for pure de Sitter spacetime in the regime of small black holes, the bound is guaranteed for gravitational perturbations as well.

 \acknowledgments A.~Z. was supported by Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq).
 R.~K. thanks support of Czech Science Foundation (GAČR) grant 19-03950S.